danfuzz/samizdat/README.md

   It has a handful of different compilation modes, of varying sophistication.

   See [the implementation's README](samtoc/README.md) for more details.

-### Planned pieces

-* `samex-3` &hellip; `samex-N` &mdash; Samizdat Layers 3
-  through N interpreters.

-  For each `N`, `samizdat-N` accepts the language Samizdat Layer N, translating it to the same underlying executable parse tree form that is specified by Layer 0 and executed by `samex-naif` and `samizdat-naif`.

-  For `M` and `N` where `M == N + 1`, `samizdat-M` is written in the language implemented by Samizdat Layer N.

-* `samex-deft` &mdash; Samizdat interpreter.

-  Tool that accepts input written in Samizdat (per se), and runs it.

-  Written in Samizdat Layer N (for the ultimate value of `N`).

-* `samtoc-solo` &mdash; Tool to compile Samizdat source code.

-  Compiler that accepts bona fide Samizdat syntax and outputs C code to be linked and run with an associated library (details TBD).

-  Written in Samizdat.
-Used to produce (at least) two executables:

-  * Run using interpreted `samex-deft` and given `samtoc-solo`'s source as input, in order to produce a compiled version of `samtoc-solo`.

-  * Run as a compiled binary (output of the previous bullet item) and given `samex-deft`'s source as input, in order to produce a compiled version of `samex-deft`.

-* `samizdat-naif.sam` &mdash; Samizdat Layer 0 interpreter.

-  This is a maximally-reifying implementation of Samizdat Layer 0, meant to be both an "executable specification" for Samizdat Layer 0 (to help enable the implementation of Samizdat Layer 0 in even yet other languages), as well as an implementation that can be relied upon for further iterative development of the other layers of the language implementation.

-  Written in Samizdat.
-Run and compiled-and-run with `samex-deft` and `samtoc-solo` (respectively), for purposes of verification, validation, and further language iteration.

-* ?

-* Profit!

 ### Editor Support